Managing assets within companies often proves to be problematic.

 IT leasing advantages

-First and not the least advantage: the price
+First advantage: price

-Indeed, there is no depreciation, which makes it possible to generate cash for other investments (R&D, personnel, etc.).
+Firstly, there is no depreciation, which makes it possible to generate cash for other investments (R&D, personnel, etc.).

 Second advantage: the latest generation of equipment